ampproject/amp.dev/content/docs/interaction_dynamic/amp-email-format.md

 There is no authentication for outgoing XHR calls from AMP email messages.
 Every XHR request is considered anonymous.
 Email senders should not rely on cookies to authenticate outgoing XHR requests from emails.

-{% call callout('Note', type='note') %}
-There is also no plan to include things like OAuth tokens to authenticate a user to a request.
+Note: There is also no plan to include things like OAuth tokens to authenticate a user to a request.
-{% endcall %}

 ## Feedback & Support